China's Lin Xiyu has 1-stroke 54-hole lead at LPGA Singapore - WHIZ News

 Lin had a 54-hole total of 14-under 202 at Sentosa Golf Club.

-Hannah Green shot her second consecutive 66 to move into a share of second place, level with world No. 2-ranked Inbee Park, who shot 70 with a birdie on the 18th after a double-bogey 7 on the 16th cost her the lead.
+Hannah Green shot her second consecutive 66 to move into a share of second place with world No. 2-ranked Inbee Park, who shot 70 with a birdie on the 18th after a double-bogey 7 on the 16th cost her the lead.

 Park, who appeared to be limping late in her round Saturday, led by one stroke after the first round and was tied for the lead after two.